-The Floating Pencil team sought to reverse engineer a middle school performance assessment in science inquiry.
+The Floating Pencil team sought to "reverse engineer" an existing middle school performance assessment in science inquiry.
 This collaborative team consisted of seven members: a psychometrician, four educational psychologists, an assessment designer, and an engineer.
-Their intention was to understand how items from a large-scale reference exam were represented in a PADI Template or Task Specification.
+Their intention was to understand how items from a large-scale reference exam would be represented in a PADI Template or Task Specification.
 An available pool of NAEP and other items from large-scale examinations was analyzed in terms of usefulness for measuring inquiry, the NSES standards, and natural item groupings or theme blocks.
 The team selected the NAEP Floating Pencil task, a set of 14 items of various types (multiple-choice, short answer, short essay).
 The task prompts students to conduct a hands-on investigation in which the research question has been posed and procedures have been specified.
 Students are asked to carry out experimental procedures following standard methods so that comparisons can be made, data summarized, predictions made, and explanations provided.

 Templates and Design Patterns were initially used in an exploratory fashion by the Floating Pencil team.
 In doing this, the team's understandings and definitions of Student Model, Evidence Model, and Task Model were iterative.
 A partial Template was drafted.
 In doing this, the Floating Pencil task was decomposed according to PADI's structure and objects; the team distinguished Work Products, Materials & Presentation, and Observable Variables.
 Activities were defined as unique scorable Work Products.
 In this way, itemlevel information was combined for Measurement Models, Evidence Models, Materials & Presentation, and Presentation Logic.
 The group discussed whether to have 1 Template with 14 Activities, 1 per item; 14 Templates, 1 per item; or 1 Template with 10 Activities defined on the basis of the Observable Variables.
 It was decided to pursue 1 Template with 10 Activities.
 The reason for this was the conditional dependency of all the Floating Pencil items on a common task directive and physical stimulus.
 Much discussion was given to handling the conditional dependencies of the items: pairs of sequentially dependent items, and all items sharing a common physical stimulus.
 The team then drafted a Design Pattern.
 This prompted thinking about the Student Model and Evidence Model; also, the relationships between Task Model Variables and quality of measurement were explored.
+Two roles of Task Model variables were also discussed extensively - how they contribute a source of error variance and how they can contribute to the "true score" or "construct" being measured.
 Finally, the Floating Pencil Design Pattern was compared with a pre-existing Design Pattern and determined to be a special case or instance of that pre-existing pattern.